Ireland-Scotland 2013 - Ennis to Castlegregory (posted Nov. 2013, revised Jan. 2025 )

 fall sunset at NYC |

 The long flight over the Atlantic - when four of us compared notes upon landing - was mostly a sleepless journey.
-I glanced at the map-screen again & again as we slowly crawled across the planet.
+I glanced at the map-screen as we slowly crawled across the planet.
+With a window seat, each time the visor was raised, I looked down on an immense cloud cover, sitting atop the north Atlantic, illuminated by a full moon, a beautiful sight.

-Maximum data values occurred about two hours from landing when the plane reached elevation 38,400 ft., was going 680 mph, and the outside temperature was minus 75 deg.
-F. This is probably as close to being in orbit or to breaking the sound barrier, as I'll ever get, I mused, in a half-awake, half-asleep state.
+Maximum flight values occurred about two hours from landing when the plane reached elevation 38,400 ft., was going 680 mph, plus it was 70 below outside.
+'This is probably as close to being in orbit or breaking the sound barrier, as I'll ever get', I mused, in a half-awake, half-asleep state.

-On a Saturday morning in late September 2013, Mary, Doris & Paul (all from Colorado Springs) and I converged at Shannon Airport around 6:30 am.
+On a Saturday morning in late September 2013, Mary, Doris & Paul (all from Colorado Springs) and I converged at Shannon Airport, around 6:30 am.
 The airport is near Limerick, a small city in southwest Ireland.

-We drove north to the nearby town of Ennis, in County Clare, and had breakfast on the 2nd floor of an old building with a lot of character, like ancient floor planks.
+We drove to the nearby town of Ennis, in County Clare, and had breakfast on the 2nd floor of an old building with a lot of character, like ancient floor planks.
 Good food & coffee was just what the doctor ordered !

 Destinations - below is a map of southern Ireland.
 Freeways shown were never used; it was all back roads for us.